junxit/us-congress-bills-112/metadata.md

 - 2011-10-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6695-6696)
 - 2011-10-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6695-6696)
 - 2011-10-11 — The title of the measure was amended.
 Agreed to without objection.
+- 2011-10-12 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.